-Leash training a puppy is a very important part of any new puppy owners' responsibilities, but it can quickly develop into a battle of wills if you don’t approach it the right way.
+Leash training your puppy is a very important part of your new responsibilities, but it can quickly develop into a battle of wills if you don’t approach it the right way.

 Your Rottweiler puppy is going to be a big, strong dog before you know it, and leash training is best done while he’s still ‘puppy-sized’!

 Although it’s perfectly possible to leash train a dog who’s adolescent or adult, but it takes a lot more strength, energy and patience…. so save yourself the aching arm and start now.

 Puppy Leash Training – The Basics

 Before you even begin leash training a puppy, you need to get the little guy or gal used to wearing a collar - and then a collar and leash.

 A nylon collar is the best choice for very young puppies, but as Rottweilers are fairly sturdy pups, a fairly narrow and soft leather collar is also an option.